michaelkleinbehance/XPSPL/docs/modules/ftp.rst

 .. function::  after

-  Registers a function to interrupt the signal stack after a signal fires. allowing for manipulation of the event after it is passed to processs.
+  Registers a function to interrupt the signal stack after a signal fires.allowing for manipulation of the event after it is passed to processs.

   :param string|object $signal: Signal instance or class name
   :param object $process: Process to execute